WebPlatform-SunshineTeam/2024_CSE391_NentangWeb/README.md

 ## About our repository
-This repo archives our practice exercise about Web Platform subject.
+This repository archives our practice exercises for the Web Platform subject.

 List of content:
 - [Laboratory exercises](/Laboratory/)